Understanding The Importance of William Q. Judge

 ~ * ~

-For more information, the lengthier and more explanatory articles Who was William Quan Judge?, In Memory of William Q. Judge, William Q. Judge – In The Words of Some Who Knew Him Best, and Alice Leighton Cleather and William Q. Judge may be found useful as well as inspiring.
+For more information, the lengthier and more explanatory articles Who was William Quan Judge?, William Q. Judge and The Masters of Wisdom, William Q. Judge – In The Words of Some Who Knew Him Best, William Q. Judge and The New Western Occultism, and Alice Leighton Cleather and William Q. Judge may be found useful as well as inspiring.